|Nutritional Guidelines (per serving)|

 "Vampire's kiss" is a popular name for Halloween cocktails.
 These recipes often include a dripping blood effect and this vampire's kiss follows that trend.
 It's rather delicious, too, and is a hard cocktail to reserve for one occasion, so mix it up year-round!

-The recipe comes from Skyy Vodka and pairs the brand's blood orange vodka with Midori.
-The melon liqueur contributes its signature green glow and adding pineapple juice and a bit of cream makes it resemble a piña colada (hold the coconut).
+The recipe pairs the blood orange vodka with melon liqueur which contributes its signature green glow and adding pineapple juice and a bit of cream makes it resemble a piña colada (hold the coconut).
 The "blood" comes from a drizzle of grenadine while adding to the drink's sweetness.
 Once you bring all this together, you have a great drink that's spooky enough for your next Halloween bash!

 Gather the ingredients.